khalidkilali/create-sln/ReadMe.txt

+C# 10 and .net 6 with visual code

 First to all, we start by creating a new solution under directory in our case we choose .net6andCsharp as name zith the folowing instruction
 "dotnet new sln -n FirstSln -o .\.net6andCsharp10" if any error lets create our first Console application project with the following instruction :